AfriMTEB and AfriE5: Benchmarking and Adapting Text Embedding Models for African Languages: Appendix

-E5-Mistral-7B-instruct initializes the E5 instruction-tuning recipe from Mistral-7B-v0.1, producing a 7B encoder specialized for instruction-aware embeddings \citep{wang2024improvingtextembeddingslarge}.
-As with other E5 variants, inference benefits from task instructions plus \texttt{query:}/\texttt{passage:} prefixes; mean pooling with L2 normalization is used for final vectors \citep{wang2024improvingtextembeddingslarge,wang2024textembeddingsweaklysupervisedcontrastive}.
+\textbf{E5 Mistral 7B Instruct}~\citep{wang2024improvingtextembeddingslarge} initializes the E5 instruction-tuning recipe from Mistral-7B-v0.1, producing a 7B encoder specialized for instruction-aware embeddings .
+As with other E5 variants, inference benefits from task instructions plus ``\texttt{query:}/\texttt{passage:}'' prefixes, and mean pooling with L2 normalization is used for final vectors.
 It serves both as a competitive baseline and as a foundation for further transfer learning (e.g., SFR-Embedding-Mistral).